Converting to open offices? Do it the right way

 What’s less clear is whether the open office design is a purely positive trend.
 Before you convert to an open office design, you must weigh the potential benefits against the pragmatic concerns.

 Four benefits of an open office

-There are dozens of resources online that expound the pros of open offices.
-Open offices can help organizations:
+Within the dozens of online resources that expound the pros of open offices, most generally agree that open offices could help organizations:

 - Save money on real estate costs by shrinking the square footage needed per worker.
-Is your office square footage footprint is above the benchmark for your industry, you may be missing out the opportunity to reduce occupancy costs.
+If your office square footage footprint is above the benchmark for your industry, you may be missing out the opportunity to reduce occupancy costs.

 - Improve productivity and interdepartmental collaboration.
 Some sources say staff become up to 1.3 times more engaged at work.